MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0021-argumentineventattributecannotbechangedtofalse.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks
-This rule verifies that events that are available from other extensions such as [Business](../methods/devenv-business-attribute) type events or [Integration](../methods/devenv-integration-attribute) type events do not stop exposing their sender or their global variables.
+This rule verifies that events that are available from other extensions such as [Business](../methods/devenv-business-attribute.md) type events or [Integration](../methods/devenv-integration-attribute.md) type events do not stop exposing their sender or their global variables.

-This does not apply to [Internal](../methods/devenv-internal-attribute) type events as they are not exposed to dependent extensions.
+This does not apply to [Internal](../methods/devenv-internal-attribute.md) type events as they are not exposed to dependent extensions.

-## Examples of invalid code:
+## Bad code examples

-### Example 1: A business type event stops exposing its sender
+### Example 1 - A business type event stops exposing its sender

 Version 1.0 of the extension:
 ```